 1 egg, beaten

 4 cups (1 pound) sifted flour

 Raisins for decoration

-*Note: quantity is approximate because of different types of yeasts available, so some experimentation might be needed.
+(Note: quantity of yeast is approximate because of different types of yeasts available, so some experimentation might be needed.)

 Mix milk into butter, sugar, and salt, and stir until dissolved.
 Cool until lukewarm and add the yeast.
 Stir well and add egg.
 Gradually stir in flour and cardamon and beat thoroughly.
 Place dough in a greased bowl, cover and let rise in a warm place until doubled in size.